aws/aws-msk-iam-auth/README.md

 ```

 ## Release Notes
+### Release 1.1.1
+* Enable support for STS regional endpoints when configured to assume a role (thanks dvuple@)
+* Additional logging to log the classes and classloaders for `IAMClientCallbackHandler` and `AWSCredentialsCallback
+` classes.
+* README updates to start a section on troubleshooting.
+* In the uber jar do not relocate the awsk sdk v2 modules.
+* In the uber jar, stop shadowing `slf4j-api`.

 ### Release 1.1.0
 * Add support for credential profiles based on AWS Single Sign-On (SSO).
 * Add support for clients using IAM Roles without using credential profiles.